odota/core/README.md

 Quickstart
 ----
-* The new recommended environment for developers is Docker!
+* Using Docker will let you run the code in a container with all dependencies properly installed.
 * Install Docker: `curl -sSL https://get.docker.com/ | sh`
-* Start a new container running the image in development mode: `sudo docker run -e DEV_MODE=1 -d --name yasp --net=host yasp/yasp:latest`
-* Start the external dependencies in separate containers.
-Cassandra is optional:
-  * `sudo docker run -d --name postgres --net=host postgres:latest`
-  * `sudo docker run -d --name redis --net=host redis:latest`
-  * `sudo docker run -d --name cassandra --net=host cassandra:latest`
+* Clone the repo: `git clone https://github.com/yasp-dota/yasp`
-* Get a terminal into the running container: ``
+* Go into the directory: `cd yasp`
 * Create .env file with required config values in KEY=VALUE format (see config.js for a full listing of options) `cp .env_example .env`
   * The retriever requires a Steam account in order to fetch replay salts.
 We recommend creating a new account for this purpose (you won't be able to log into the account while the retriever is using it).
 If you don't care about getting replay salts/downloading replays then you can skip this step.
+* Start a new container running the image in development mode, and map your local directory into the container: `sudo docker run -e -v $(pwd):/usr/src/yasp -d --name yasp --net=host yasp/yasp:latest`
+* Start the external dependencies in separate containers.
+  * `sudo docker run -d --name postgres --net=host postgres:latest`
+  * `sudo docker run -d --name redis --net=host redis:latest`
-* Set up the database `sudo npm run create`
+  * (optional) `sudo docker run -d --name cassandra --net=host cassandra:latest`
-* Build `npm run build`
+* Initialize Postgres: `sudo docker exec -i postgres psql -- postgres://postgres@localhost < sql/init.sql`
+* Create tables: `sudo docker exec -i postgres psql -- postgres://yasp:yasp@localhost/yasp < sql/create_tables.sql`
+* Get a terminal into the running container: `sudo docker exec -it yasp bash`
 * Run the application with one of the following: (this will run under nodemon so file changes automatically restart the server):
   * `npm run dev` Run one instance of each service.
   * `npm run dev web` Runs just the web server.
 Useful for developing just the frontend CSS/JS.
   * `npm run dev web,parser,requests,retriever` The minimal setup for being able to open the site in a browser and request parses by ID (which is a useful end-to-end test).
-* Other useful commands
+* Useful commands
-  * `npm run watch`: If you want to make changes to client side JS, you will want to run the watch script in a separate window in order to automatically rebuild after making changes.
+  * `npm run watch`: If you want to make changes to client side JS, you will want to run the watch script in order to automatically rebuild after making changes.
   * `npm test` runs the full test suite.
 Use `mocha` for more fine-grained control over the tests you want to run.
   * `npm run task updateconstants` pulls latest constants data and saves to `json` directory.
   * `npm run task fullhistory` queues a full history request for all players in DB who don't have it yet.